marmelab/react-admin/docs/Features.md

 ## Search & Filtering

 In most admin and B2B apps, the most common task is to look for a record.
-React-admin many features to help you **build a user experience that streamlines the search workflow**.
+React-admin includes many features to help you **build a user experience that streamlines the search workflow**.

 The most basic search feature is [the Filter Button/Form combo](./FilteringTutorial.md#the-filter-buttonform-combo): an inline form displayed on top of the list.
 Users also see a dropdown button allowing them to add more inputs to that form.